tteck/Proxmox/README.md

 <h1 align="center" id="heading"> Node-Red LXC </h1>

+[Node-RED](https://nodered.org/) is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.
+It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.

 To create a new Proxmox Node-RED LXC, run the following in the Proxmox Shell.